thearchitector/dotfiles-arch/README.md

   $ passwd egabriel
 ```

-Finally, to ensure that any future command you run are running and installing things under your new user, make sure to switch your session:
+Finally, to ensure that any future command you run are running and installing things under your new user, make sure to switch your session.
+If you don't switch, many things will be created with incorrect file privileges and likely not work.

 ```sh
   $ su egabriel